-At Charney we specialise in the rescue and rehoming of dogs from Romania and support the UK Japanese Spitz Club and the Northern Japanese Spitz Club by providing a rescue service for the breed.
+At Charney we support the UK Japanese Spitz Club and the Northern Japanese Spitz Club by providing a rescue service for the breed.

 Japanese Spitz Rescue